-To navigate the wizard, either select the desired tab, or use the < Previous and Next > buttons.
+To navigate the wizard, either click the desired tab or use the buttons at the bottom.

-To save a Chained Report, press the save 🖺 button.
+To save a Chained Report, click the save button.

 The Chained Report Wizard has three sub tabs.
 The Name and Reports tabs must be completed.